ParkerPerry/Aptos-Interview/README.md

-# Your Meme Coin Claim Contract
+# Intergalactic Creatures Meme Coin Claim Contract

 This project is a Move module for Aptos that enables an administrator to manage a whitelisted token claim for a custom fungible asset called Intergalactic Creatures (IGC).